When faced with a serious tax problem, you need an experienced legal tax representative to advocate on your behalf and fight for your rights.

 Income Tax Debt

 Dealing with the CRA tax collection officer yourself is usually a mistake.
 Collection officers are very aggressive and will come to your home or office with one purpose – collect as much as possible as quickly as possible.
-They have many collection powers, but may mislead taxpayers as to your rights are.
+They have many collection powers but may mislead taxpayers as to their rights.

-You need to retain a professional as soon as CRA notifies you of a tax debt.
+You need to retain a tax professional as soon as CRA notifies you of tax debt.
 We have been solving tax debt problems since 1987.
 We may be able to challenge the tax assessment by filing a Notice of Objection.
-If you owe the full tax debt we may be able to reduce penalties and interest by filing a Taxpayer Relief (Fairness) Application.
-We are usually able to negotiate affordable payment arrangements with the tax collections officer in order to avoid enforcement actions such as bank account seizure or wage garnishments.
+If you owe the full tax debt, we may be able to reduce penalties and interest by filing a Taxpayer Relief (Fairness) Application.
+We are usually able to negotiate affordable payment arrangements with the tax collections officer to avoid enforcement actions such as bank account seizure or wage garnishments.

-If the amount is too large to ever pay off we will direct you to a bankruptcy trustee who will either make a consumer proposal or submit a bankruptcy application to fully eliminate the taxes owing.
+If the amount is too large to ever pay off, we will direct you to a bankruptcy trustee who will either make a consumer proposal or submit a bankruptcy application to entirely eliminate the taxes owing.

 Tax Audit Assistance

-There are over 350,000 audit and review actions conducted by the Canada Revenue Agency on ayearly basis.
+There are over 350,000 audit and review actions conducted by the Canada Revenue Agency annually.
 Around 15,000 of these audits deal with “cash only” businesses (i.e. the underground economy).
 Additionally, an estimated 35,000 are tax shelter audits.
-Read more
+Read more.

 Tax Audit Process